jatidevelopments/gifting-game/README.md

-# Gifting Game
+# MySecretSanta 🎁🎅

-A modern web application for organizing festive gift exchanges with AI-powered adjective generation and secure participant interactions.
+A fun and easy web application for organizing Secret Santa gift exchanges with AI-powered descriptions and secure participant interactions.

 ## Features